 Safari (MAC OS X)

 Safari, built by Apple specifically for the Mac OS, seamlessly integrates with Apple’s VoiceOver technology, which will read what is on a web page out aloud to you.
-Safari includes all the standard accessibility features of all web browsers which are described on Safari 4’s features on accessibility.
+Safari includes all the standard accessibility features of most web browsers.

 Opera offers some added features that may assist your browsing experience.

-- For those who are vision impaired, you can change the text size of Opera’s toolbars and menus to improve readability.
+- For those who are vision impaired, you can change the size of Opera’s fonts to improve readability.

 - For those who are using the keyboard and not the mouse, you can remove unnecessary items from the screen such as menus and scrollbars.